 As part of the SARMP and Prado Dam Separable Element, the Proposed Action was formally coordinated with numerous agencies, organizations, and individuals, including the U.S. Fish and Wildlife Service (USFWS), California Department of Fish and Wildlife (CDFW), State Historic Preservation Officer (SHPO), the Santa Ana Regional Water Quality Control Board (RWQCB), Caltrans, Riverside and San Bernardino Counties, and local cities.
 The SARMP has been fully coordinated with resource agencies and interested parties since the 1970's.
 Summaries of past coordination, consultation and permitting are included in the 2001 SEIS/EIR.
 For the Proposed Action, the Corps coordinated with the USFWS to ensure no additional listed species or sensitive habitat impacts would occur and that appropriate avoidance and minimization measures and mitigation would be implemented.
-The Corps will obtain a 401 certification from RWQCB for the River Road feature prior to the award of the construction contract.
+The Corps has obtained an amended 401 certification (SARWQCB WDID NO. 332020-40) (Appendix E) from RWQCB on January 25, 2021.
+The Corps determined that the recommended plan would have no historic properties affected and received a concurrence letter on April 16, 2021 from SHPO (Appendix H).